Donate For AAD Members Search

 Frequently asked questions (FAQs) about fillers answered by dermatologists

 Fillers are popular.
-To help you decide whether this treatment is right for you and to have the treatment performed safely, the AAD provides the following facts. ...
-Warning ...
-If you decide that fillers are right for you, it is important to know that injecting a filler is a
+To help you decide whether this treatment is right for you and to have the treatment performed safely, the AAD provides answers to frequently asked questions.

 Manicure and pedicure safety

-Manicure and pedicure safety ...
 Having beautiful nails is less a matter of luck and more a matter of caring for them correctly.
-Here are dermatologists' top manicure and pedicure tips. ...
-Having beautiful nails is less a matter of luck and more a matter of caring for them correctly.
+Here are dermatologists’ tips for manicure safety.

 Bedbugs: How to avoid bringing them home